CEUS Reproducing System Of My Bösendorfer Imperial 290 Piano

 Wayne Stahnke

 Bösendorfer Computerflügel History - the 290SE: as I researched buying an Imperial piano I came across mentions of the Bösendorfer Model 290SE, an Imperial model that can be played as a conventional piano but also incorporates a sophisticated computer controlled mechanism to record a performance and then play it back autonomously.
-The 290SE was developed by American engineer Wayne Stahnke (hence "Stahnke Edition") working with the L. Bösendorfer Klavierfabrik GmbH company, then owned by Kimball International, Inc. of Jasper, Indiana.
+The 290SE was developed by an american MIT graduate engineer Wayne Stahnke (hence "Stahnke Edition") working with the L. Bösendorfer Klavierfabrik GmbH company, then owned by Kimball International, Inc. of Jasper, Indiana.
 The first instrument was completed for a private owner and delivered in June 1978.
 The SE system was then licensed to Bösendorfer where between 1984 and 1986 some thirty seven (37) SE's including 225SE, 275SE, and the 290SE Imperial model pianos with some 290 to 290SE conversions were built.
-About one third of the production were 290SE's that sold with an even then hefty price tag of $90,000 - about the same buying power as $263,700 in 2023.
+About one third of the production were 290SE's that sold with an even then hefty price tag of $90,000 - adjusted for inflation this would be about the same buying power as $277,800 in 2023.

 Right: Wayne Stahnke, innovative visionary who developed the SE which is the foundation upon which CEUS was developed.